samyak0101/sprints-agile-devops-app/DEMO.md

 phpmyadmin and mysql containers run together from Casilda's mysql docker-compose file.
 Once they are running, localhost 8080 should have the php image. localhost 3306 should have the mysql databse and the image should be called 'database'.

 Once database is set-up, we run the flask server on 5238.
-(It can be a random port but needed for ngrok).
 Flask container will be called 'backend'.
 Once this container is running, we need to connect it to the database for queries.

 We create a docker network with backend and database.
 Now, since the flask server calls the main function of dbservices, the main function accepts arguments hostname, password, query, database, and user.